Affordable Care: A Matter of Equity and Compassion

 - Please call (see below) or click here to urge your elected state officials to pass a responsible, full year, fully funded budget NOW.

-Friday, April 28, 1-5pm: UUANI Organizing for Justice workshop at the Unitarian Church of Hinsdale before the start of MidAmerica Regional Assembly in Oak Brook.
+Friday, April 28, 1-5pm: UUANI Organizing for Justice workshop, featuring UU College for Social Justice director Kathleen McTigue on framing our work in the language of our values, and UUANI director Scott Aaseng leading a strategy session for the year ahead; at the Unitarian Church of Hinsdale before the start of MidAmerica Regional Assembly in Oak Brook.
+See flyer.